 - A one-page (single-spaced) synopsis of your project.
 Include enough detail to demonstrate your current thinking about the project: its genre, the form (a novella, for example), and what you know now about its possible content.
 Proposals are an important part of the application; work to make yours compelling.

 - A sample of work in the genre in which you plan to do the thesis--20 pages of fiction or nonfiction, a substantial group of poems, 20 pages of a screenplay or play (in the approved format for those genres).

 Submit this material in hardcopy to Paula Vitaris in the Creative Writing Program office, N209 Callaway Building, by the 4 p.m., April 3, 2019 deadline.
 NO DOUBLE-SIDED SUBMISSIONS.

-If you are away from campus (study abroad, leave of absence, etc.) during Spring 2018, you may submit your application via email to Paula Vitaris at email@example.com by the April 12, 2017 deadline.
+If you are away from campus (study abroad, leave of absence, etc.) during Spring 2018, you may submit your application via email to Paula Vitaris at email@example.com by the April 4, 2018 deadline.
 Both Word documents or PDFs are accepted.

 If you propose a project in a genre of writing in which you have already taken workshops, and in which your writing sample demonstrates real proficiency, you increase your chances of acceptance into the Honors Program.
 Proposing a project in a genre in which you have not taken workshops substantially decreases your chances of acceptance.